 The trick is to first anticipate when your customers might be wondering something about their previous purchase.
 Like the after-purchase emails above, what you ideally want to achieve is that right as your customer is thinking, “Oh, looks like I’m about to run out of candles.
 I’d love to stock up again.
 What was the name of the store I bought them from?”
 They get an email from you, right to their inbox, with a discount on candles.

-It can seem hard to master the personalized email, but research has shown that customers don’t want generic, bland emails.
+It can seem hard to master the personalised email, but research has shown that customers don’t want generic, bland emails.
 Those get deleted without a second glance.
-Emails which anticipate customer needs, answering the questions they didn’t know they had, and making them personalized offers too good to refuse, are valuable.
+Emails which anticipate customer needs, answering the questions they didn’t know they had, and making them personalised offers too good to refuse, are valuable.